 Nonetheless, if you see blood coming out of your fingers, you should use a band-aid to stop the blood flow.
 However, it is recommended that you clean your blood-stained finger with antiseptic to avoid further dangers.

-Also, don’t hasten to open up turtles’ mouth to get your finger out from its teeth.
+Also, don’t hasten to open up the turtle’s mouth to get your finger out of its teeth.
 In most unlike situations, a box turtle bite will last only a few seconds.
 So, be patient and wait until the turtle loosens its bite.
 In no condition, you should hit the turtle.

-Remember, if got bitten by a box turtle, it’s because of bad handling of the turtles.
+Remember, if got bitten by a box turtle, it’s because of bad handling of the turtle.
 So, it’s your fault, not your turtles.

 Some Fun Facts About Animal Bites